manu-p-1/Ampere/README.md

 ### Building Ampere
 Prerequisites:
-- Visual Studio 2017 or Later OR VSCode
+- Visual Studio 2022 or Later OR VSCode
-- .NET 5 (with .NET Core)
+- .NET 8 or .NET 10 SDK

-The default language setting for this project is C# 9.0.
+The project multi-targets `net8.0` and `net10.0`.
 The project can be built using `dotnet build` and the output will display the `AssemblyPath`.

 ### Documentation
 There are two components to Ampere documentation: